Create a new score

 Step 2: Choose template file.

-Here, you can choose from a range of solo, ensemble and orchestral templates.
-Any custom templates stored in your user templates folder will be displayed under the heading, "Custom Templates".
-You can use the Search bar (top left) to find specific templates.
+In the left column is a list of solo, ensemble and orchestral templates, divided into categories according to musical styles.
+If you have previously stored any custom templates in your user templates folder, these are displayed under the heading, "Custom Templates".
+You can also use the Search bar (top left) to find specific templates.

-- Click on the name of a template to select it, then click Next > to go to the next page of the Wizard (Choose key signature and tempo).
+Click on the name of a score template to select it, then click Next >; alternatively, just double-click the score template name.
+This will automatically take you to the next page of the Wizard (see Choose key signature and tempo, below).

 Choose instruments (or voice parts)

 The Choose Instruments window is divided into two columns:

 The left column contains a list of instruments or voice parts to choose from.
 This list is categorized into instrument families and clicking a category shows the full list of instruments in each family.

 The default entry is "Common instruments" but you can choose from others as well, including "Jazz instruments" and "Early music".
 There is a search box at the bottom of the instrument window: typing the name of an instrument there will search for it in "All instruments".

 The right column starts off empty, but will eventually contain a list of instruments for your new score in the order that they will appear.

 To add instruments to the score, use any of the following options: